Second Sudanese Civil War: Arms suppliers

 Prior to the start of the war, the United States had been a major supplier of arms to Sudan but after the start of the war, American assistance dropped, and was eventually cancelled in 1987.

 During the 1980s, East Germany supplied the SPLA with AK-47s.

 In November 1993, Iran was reported to have financed Sudan's purchase of some 20 Chinese ground-attack aircraft.
 Iran pledged $17 million in financial aid to the Sudanese government, and arranged for $300 million in Chinese arms to be delivered to the Sudanese army.

 Meanwhile, the rebel SPLA was supplied weapons via Eritrea, Ethiopia, and Uganda.
 The Israeli embassy in Kenya also supplied anti-tank missiles to the rebels.

+Human rights abuses

+Human Rights Watch published an extensive report in June 1994, detailing human rights abuses by all parties during the war in Southern Sudan, including the government and the various factions of the SPLA.
+These included, among others, by the government: summary executions and disappearances (including civilians and international aid employees), arrests, and mass displacement; government execution and disappearance; forcible displacement of civilians into inadequate conditions; and indiscriminate bombing.
+It also reports SPLA violations of the rules of war, including attacks, raids, and village burnings by both SPLA-Torit and SPLA-Nasir.
+There was forced recruitment of not only adults, but also child soldiers; arbitrary detention; torture; disappearances; and stealing food and looting from civilians.
+At the end of the war, there was lack of due process as well as inadequate investigations and accountability for the abuses.

+Killing of expatriate workers

+In late 1992, during William Nyuon Bany's Defection from SPLA-Torit to join SPLA-Nasir, and related battles in Equatoria, three expatriate humanitarian aid workers and a Norwegian journalist were killed by gunfire.
+Each SPLA faction blamed the other.
+Their deaths have never been fully explained, nor the killers made accountable.
+The UN did not make its investigation public.
+In December 1992, John Garang admitted that his own forces "might" have been responsible; however, an alternative theory putting the blame on Nyuon's forces has not been completely discarded.

 Child soldiers

 Armies from all sides enlisted children in their ranks.
 The 2005 agreement required that child soldiers be demobilized and sent home.
 The SPLA claimed to have let go 16,000 of its child soldiers between 2001 and 2004.
 However, international observers (UN and Global Report 2004) have found demobilized children have often been re-recruited by the SPLA.
 As of 2004, there were between 2,500 and 5,000 children serving in the SPLA.
 The SPLA promised to demobilize all children by the end of 2010.

 The Nuer White Army, a minor participant in the war in the Greater Upper Nile region, consisted largely of armed Nuer youths, but it was principally self-organised and often operated autonomously of both elders' authority and the dictates of the major factions.